-But due to drug cartels, the situation in Acapulco starts getting worse.
+However, due to drug cartels, the situation in Acapulco started getting worse.
 Despite this, Lydia lives a comfortable life with her family.
 One day a man comes to her bookstore and buys some books.
 He also buys two of Lydia’s favorite works, which she thought would never be sold.

 Javier is conscious and charming.
 But there is a fact that Lydia doesn’t know.
 Javier is also the head of the new cartel that has taken over the city.